Students and Teachers Aren’t In The Classroom But Tutors Are Still At It

 While teachers enjoy their break and most students sit by the pool, tutors work with students and parents who are working to be proactive during the summer months.
 Whether it’s preparing for pre-algebra or reviewing the difference between they’re, their, and there, tutors can work with students in a variety of subjects.
 Small classes are also available at rec centers, private schools, and through tutors.
 These small classes are very effective yet much cheaper compared to one-on-one sessions with a tutor.

-In addition to reviewing coursework, tutors are also helping teenaged students prepare for the next stage in their life.
+In addition to reviewing coursework, Mackler Advantage tutors are also helping teenaged students prepare for the next stage in their life.
 In the fall, many high school students will take placement or entrance exams.
 Tests including the ACT, SAT, and PSAT are a major factor in determining where a student will be able to go to college.
 These tests, or rather the schools that are the result of these tests, also determine scholarships and direct financial aid from colleges.
-The ACT, SAT, and other tests like them are one of the most critical components of the high school experience.
+The ACT, SAT, and other tests like they are one of the most critical components of the high school experience.
 Tutors spend the summer to work with high school students to prepare for these tests.
 Additionally, the summer is also a fantastic opportunity to enroll students in small classes to prepare for college placement tests.

 As you can see, learning doesn’t take a break.
 There are always opportunities for kids and teens to learn more and build off of what they’ve learned over the past school year.
 Additionally, the summer is a great time to find a tutor to help your high school student prepare for college placement tests.

 This post is provided by Mackler St. Louis ACT and SAT Test Prep